 The State has set aside a number of different pathways for funding Transportation Benefit Districts.
 They are:

 Sales tax up to .2%, requires voter approval

 Property tax must be approved annually by voters

-Vehicle license fees (authorization repealed by I-976).
+Vehicle license fees.
 There is a schedule for how much vehicle license fees may be levied each year without voter approval, starting with $20, two years later up to $40, two years later up to $50.
 Higher vehicle license fees may be levied if voter approved.

 Developer impact fees